karlbateman/pass.krb.dev/README.md

 ## Introduction

-This is an example project which is a NextJS application with [Passage] identity service integration.
-It demonstrates how to implement fullstack passwordless authentication using WebAuthN where supported, with an email magic link fallback.
+This project is a fullstack, passwordless application with FIDO2 compliance, email magic link fallback and WebAuthN support through an integration with [Passage].

 [passage]: https://passage.id